suzanbaert/Resources_and_Bookmarks/MOD_Unsupervised.md

 Either based on context/business requirements or empirically from the data.

 *Elbow plot*
 Executing kmeans with different centers to understand the link of number of clusters to total within cluster SS.
+Typically would select at the elbow so you have a set of clusters explaining 'most' of the data and where adding an additional cluster would contribute relatively little.
+Sometimes there is no clear elbow, which often indicates that the data has no defined clusters.

 ```
 #elbow plot
 wss <- 0